Skip to content

 Capsaicin, the active component of chilli peppers, is a natural pain reliever that can help to relieve nerve pain.
 Capsaicin has been shown to be effective against neuropathic pain in three ways:

-• It activates a receptor on nerve cells that blocks the transmission of pain signals.
+• It activates the transient receptors potential vanilloid-1 (TRPV1) on nerve cells that block the transmission of pain signals.
 By blocking substance P receptors on your nerves, capsaicin causes a temporary decrease in pain.
+[9]

 • It helps to reduce inflammation.